iquasere/UPIMAPI/README.md

 #### Reference database

 Several points to take notice about the reference database:
-* it must be either UniProt or a subsection of it (e.g. SwissProt, or all proteins of a specific taxon).
-UPIMAPI performs ID mapping with UniProt IDs, so the database must have those
+* It must be either UniProt or a subsection of it (e.g. SwissProt, or all proteins of a specific taxon).
+UPIMAPI performs ID mapping with UniProt IDs, so the database must have those;
-* it must be downloaded manually.
-UPIMAPI has no automated download option because a different database will be required for each different case
-* it can be supplied in either FASTA (.fasta) or DIAMOND (.dmnd) format.
-If in FASTA, UPIMAPI will create a new database in DIAMOND format for annotation
+* It can be supplied in either FASTA (.fasta) or DIAMOND (.dmnd) format.
+If in FASTA, UPIMAPI will create a new database in DIAMOND format for annotation;
+* There are four different ways to input reference databases to UPIMAPI:
+    ##### 1. Use the entire UniProt (or just SwissProt)
+    Using the UniProt database is a valid choice if the case study is a metagenome with a mostly unknown community composition.

+    To use the entire UniProt database as reference for UPIMAPI, specify the database as ```--database uniprot```.

+    If alternatively you only want to use SwissProt (the manually curated part of UniProt), specify the database as ```--database swissprot```.
+    ##### 2. Input tax IDs to build a more specific database
+    If, for both pure and mixed cultures, the taxonomic composition is known, UPIMAPI can build a database with the reference proteomes of the known taxa.

+    To build a reference for specific taxa, specify the database as ```--database taxids```, and the tax IDs as ```--tax-ids taxid1 taxid2 taxid3 ...```.
+    ##### 3. Input a custom database
+    A custom database can be inputted if, for example, there is only interest in annotating proteins of a specific family (e.g. hydrogenases).
+Such a database must be manually built from UniProt.

+    To input a custom database into UPIMAPI, specify it as ```--database path/to/database.fasta```.

 ## Columns and databases of information from UniProt